sjbylo/aba/README.md

 ### Fully disconnected (air-gapped) Scenario

+**Please note that it is now recommended to use the above `aba bundle` command to initiate a fully air-gapped installation which will complete the below for you.**

 In this scenario, your connected workstation has access to the Internet but no access to the private network.
-You also require an bastion in a private subnet.
+You also require a bastion in a private subnet.

 ```
 aba save